-The UE is also configured with the higher layer parameter TypeII-PortSelection-RI‑Restriction.
-The bitmap parameter TypeII-PortSelection-RI‑Restriction forms the bit sequence where is the LSB and is the MSB.
+The UE is also configured with the higher layer parameter typeII-PortSelectionRI‑Restriction.
+The bitmap parameter typeII-PortSelectionRI‑Restriction forms the bit sequence where is the LSB and is the MSB.
 When is zero, , PMI and RI reporting are not allowed to correspond to any precoder associated with layers.

 When , where is the associated RI value, each PMI value corresponds to the codebook indices and where